nickolashkraus/continuing-education/LFS151x/ch_19/notes.md

 * We only need to pay for a CPU time when our applications/functions are executed.
 There is no charge when code is not running.
 Also, there is no need to rent or purchase fixed quantities of servers.

 **Flexible Scaling**
-* We don’t need to set up or tune autoscaling.
+* We don't need to set up or tune autoscaling.
 Applications are automatically scaled up/down based on demand.

 **Automated High Availability and Fault Tolerance**
 * High availability and fault tolerance are automatically included by the underlying cloud infrastructure providers.
 Developers are not required to specifically program for such features.